Install Edge Orchestrator#

 Obtain the previously prepared TLS certificate bundle and TLS key and create a Kubernetes* secret file tls-secret.yaml using the information from the certificate and key.

-Execute the following command to create the Kubernetes secret file tls-secret.yaml that contains the TLS certificate and key if you manually generated the certificate:
+Execute the following command to create the Kubernetes secret file tls-secret.yaml that contains the TLS certificate and key if you manually generate the certificate:

 cat <<EOF > tls-secret.yaml